Duluth DUI Lawyers

 Gwinnett Justice and Administration Center

-The Gwinnett County Solicitor’s Office is responsible for the prosecution of your Duluth DUI when you request a jury trial in Duluth Municipal Court as your case will be transferred to them if it involves misdemeanor charges.
-The solicitor’s office is also responsible for prosecuting your case if it is sent directly to the Gwinnett County State Court, located in the Gwinnett Justice and Administration Center, bypassing recorders court or any of the municipal courts in Gwinnett County.
+The Gwinnett County Solicitor’s Office prosecutes your Duluth DUI when you request a jury trial in Duluth Municipal Court.
+Your case will be transferred to them if it involves misdemeanor charges.
+The solicitor’s office is also responsible for prosecuting your case if sent directly to the Gwinnett County State Court in the Gwinnett Justice and Administration Center, bypassing the recorders court or any municipal courts in Gwinnett County.
 The current elected Gwinnett County Solicitor is Lisamarie Bristol.
-In general, two prosecutors are assigned to each courtroom in Gwinnett County State Court.
+Generally, two prosecutors are assigned to each Gwinnett County State Court courtroom.

-Gwinnett State Court currently has seven state court judges and two senior state court judges, however, a new judge seat was created and Governor Kemp has appointed Jaletta Long Smith to the new judge position.
+Gwinnett State Court currently has seven state court judges and two senior state court judges; however, a new judge seat was created, and Governor Kemp has appointed Jaletta Long Smith to the new judge position.
 Your Duluth DUI case will be assigned to one of the six judges once your case is filed with the Gwinnett County Clerk of Court.
-Because each State Court judge handles their caseloads differently, it is important that Duluth DUI lawyers know how each particular courtroom operates.
-Our skilled DUI lawyers try DUI cases in Gwinnett County on a regular basis.
-Because we frequently contest DUI cases in Gwinnett County State Court, we are familiar with the judges and the prosecutors who will be handling your case.
+Because each State Court judge handles their caseloads differently, Duluth DUI lawyers must know how each courtroom operates.
+Our skilled DUI lawyers try DUI cases in Gwinnett County regularly.
+Because we frequently contest DUI cases in Gwinnett County State Court, we are familiar with the judges and prosecutors handling your case.

-The Duluth Police department has a special operations unit that concentrates on DUI enforcement.
+The Duluth Police Department has a special operations unit concentrates on DUI enforcement (a DUI Task Force).
 This unit is part of a continuing task force team with the Governor’s Office of Highway Safety and participates in DUI enforcement campaigns such as Drive Sober or Get Pulled Over.
 These DUI officers, like all Duluth police officers, have received a minimum of 16 hours of DUI training in the police academy.
 Many Duluth DUI officers have received an additional 24-hour standardized field sobriety course endorsed by the National Highway Traffic Safety Administration (NHTSA).
-Some Duluth DUI officers have received additional DUI training such as ARIDE (Advanced Roadside Impaired Driving Enforcement), or DRE (Drug Recognition Expert).
-Duluth officers are certified by the Georgia Bureau of Investigation to operate the Intoxilyzer 9000.
-Chestney & Sullivan DUI lawyers run Peace Officer Standardized Training Council reports on every officer that makes an arrest for DUI, so we will know their training and discipline history.
-The Governor’s Office of Highway Safety (GOHS) and the National Highway Traffic Safety Administration (NHTSA), along with police agencies across the state will be conducting safe driving campaigns that started May 13 that includes 100 Days of Summer HEAT, Click it or Ticket, and other campaigns throughout the summer until Labor Day.
+Some Duluth DUI officers have received additional training, such as ARIDE (Advanced Roadside Impaired Driving Enforcement) or DRE (Drug Recognition Expert).
+The Georgia Bureau of Investigation certifies Duluth officers to operate the Intoxilyzer 9000.
+Chestney & Sullivan DUI lawyers run Peace Officer Standardized Training Council reports on every officer arrested for DUI so that we will know their training and discipline history.
+The Governor’s Office of Highway Safety (GOHS) and the National Highway Traffic Safety Administration (NHTSA), along with police agencies across the state, will be conducting safe driving campaigns that started May 13 and.,.
+Includes 100 Days of Summer HEAT, Click it or Ticket, and other campaigns throughout the summer until Labor Day.
 Operation Zero Tolerance ran from June 24 through July 7, and the Drive Sober or Get Pulled Over campaign was also conducted from August 14 through September 2.
 The Duluth Police Department, NHSTA, and the Georgia Governor’s Office of Highway Safety (Georgia GOHS) are active on Facebook and X (formerly Twitter) on impaired driving:

 Our Duluth DUI defense attorneys know how to challenge a Duluth DUI.
 We are all trained in Standardized Field Sobriety Evaluations.
 Mr. Sullivan was certified in Standardized Field Sobriety evaluations by SFST instructors with the Conyers Police Department and Rockdale County Sheriff’s Office.
-One of the benefits of investigating and contesting a Duluth DUI is that most of the Duluth patrol vehicles are equipped with video and audio.
-Their video equipment has some features similar to a DVR or TVO that many people have at home for their TVs.
-Their equipment is continuously recording, but will not preserve anything until the officer either manually activates the recording, or the officer activates his emergency equipment (lights).
-Then the video will preserve somewhere between 30 and 60 seconds of time before activation and typically the Duluth DUI officers will run their video until it is turned off when they reach the jail or their final destination.
+One of the benefits of investigating and contesting a Duluth DUI is that most Duluth patrol vehicles are equipped with video and audio.
+Their video equipment has features similar to those of a DVR or TVO, which many people have at home for their TVs.
+Their equipment continuously records but will not preserve anything until the officer manually activates the recording or activates his emergency equipment (lights).
+Then, the video will be preserved between 30 and 60 seconds before activation, and typically, the Duluth DUI officers will run their video until it is turned off when they reach the jail or their final destination.
 Videos can be obtained or viewed through the court process.

-How our skilled Duluth DUI lawyers build a successful defense in your Duluth DUI case:
+How we build a successful defense in your Duluth DUI case:

-To build a strong DUI defense in Georgia, our Duluth DUI lawyers start by meeting with you about your Duluth DUI case and learning as much as possible from you about what happened.
-Using this core information, our own in-house investigator can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your arrest were accurate and legal.
-Our investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
+To build a strong DUI defense in Georgia, our Duluth DUI lawyers start by meeting with you about your Duluth DUI case and learning as much as possible about what happened.
+Using this core information, we can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your arrest were accurate and legal.
+We gather information, videos, 911 calls, possible surveillance videos, police reports, documents, and road/scene conditions.
 There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your Duluth DUI case.
-Our Duluth DUI lawyers then analyze your case starting with whether the initial stop or reason why the police were involved was legal.
-We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests).
-Our DUI attorneys meet as a group and then develop strategies on how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
-Our team approach is an effective way to ensure we are prepared to defend your Duluth DUI.
-All of our lawyers are involved in your case.
-Our DUI defense lawyers have regular meetings on all of our cases, so the lead DUI lawyer can get as much input as possible in developing a winning strategy in your Duluth DUI case.
+Our Duluth DUI lawyers then analyze your case, starting with whether the initial stop or reason why the police were involved was legal.
+We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine).
+Our DUI attorneys then develop strategies to conduct the best license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
+This approach is an effective way to ensure we are prepared to defend your Duluth DUI and develop a winning strategy in your Duluth DUI case.

-Can I just enter a guilty plea myself and avoid hiring a Duluth DUI defense lawyer?
+Can I enter a guilty plea and avoid hiring an experienced Duluth DUI lawyer?

 There is a saying that “a person who represents himself has a fool for a client.”
-DUI cases are one of the most serious cases that are prosecuted in Duluth Municipal court or Gwinnett County State Court.
+DUI cases are among the most severe cases prosecuted in Duluth Municipal Court or Gwinnett County State Court.
+It is not wise to represent yourself in your DUI case.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Duluth DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring our lawyers rather than representing yourself:

-• You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
-If you have been arrested by a Duluth DUI officer (or any Georgia police officer), you should have been served notice of an administrative license suspension action.
-If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the administrative action is conducted properly.
+• You can jeopardize your driving privileges if you go to court and enter a guilty plea by yourself, especially if you have DUI Child Endangerment charges in addition to the DUI charge.
+If you have been arrested by a Duluth DUI officer (or any Georgia police officer), you should have been notified of an administrative license suspension action.
+Enter a guilty plea without adequately addressing the license suspension action.
+You will not be able to get a limited permit (if you are eligible to get one at all) until and unless the administrative action is conducted correctly.

 • If your license is administratively suspended for refusing the Duluth DUI officer’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the Duluth DUI criminal charges and the license suspension action can improve your chances of being able to drive.

-• Other charges in addition to your Duluth DUI charge may be more serious and carry more punishment than the DUI charge itself.
+• Other charges besides your Duluth DUI charge may be more severe and carry more punishment than the DUI charge itself, like Vehicular Homicide, Fleeing and Attempting to Elude, Hit and Run, or felony drug charges..

 A judge from the Office of State Administrative Hearings will preside over your license suspension hearing.